1039 3rd Ave, New Kensington, PA 15068

 The center is funded in part by the Westmoreland County Area Agency on Aging, Westmoreland County Board of Commissioners, Pennsylvania Department of Aging, the U.S. Administration of Aging, local city governments, center membership, and volunteer fundraising projects.
 Our facilities are in compliance with the "Americans With Disabilities Act" allowing easier access for handicapped and wheelchair bound elders.

-Our center is governed by a 10 member volunteer Board of Directors that oversees the operations of the center.
+Our center is governed by a fifteen member volunteer board of directors that oversees the operations of the center.
 We also have a member Advisory Committee comprised of center members that come up with new ideas, activities, and programs.
 We have currently 500 active members in association with the center.
 Once a month we publish a newsletter with information on future events.
 If you are interested in receiving our newsletter, drop us an email with your mailing address.